Basic Comprehensive Drug and Alcohol Test

 Kratom is an addictive psycho-stimulant and emerging drug of abuse Despite being sold as a “natural” and “legal” high, Kratom is known to be a dangerous and addictive drug.
 Cases of “Kratom psychosis” in addicts, including hallucinations, delusions and confusion, have been documented.

 Some reports indicate trace amounts of Kratom have been found as an additive in so-called “bath salt” drugs.
-Depending on dosage, the high can last two to three hours.
-With the emergence of once “legal high” drugs like K2 (Spice) and bath salts, popularity of Kratom has surged.
+Depending on the dosage, the high can last two to three hours.
+With the emergence of once “legal high” drugs like K2 (Spice) and bath salts, the popularity of Kratom has surged.